Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

 \subsection{Pairing in the inviscid critical-layer spectrum}

-In the numerical spectrum of $\sigma_c^{0}$, we notice an interesting phenomenon that the numerical eigenvalues tend to appear in pairs.
-This pairing phenomenon is clearly exhibited in the left panel of figure \ref{fig:inviscid_pairing}, for the Lamb-Oseen vortex case in $(m,\kappa) = (1,~1.0)$ that we have studied at $M=400$ and $L=3.0$ (see figure \ref{fig:inviscid_vary_l}$(a)$).
-We argue that the pairing in our numerical outcome stems from a degeneracy due to the critical-layer singularity.
-We refer to \citet[][pp. 19-21]{Gallay2020}, who used the Frobenius method to construct analytic solutions to the problem under the assumption of nonzero $m$ and $\kappa$ with $q \rightarrow \infty$.
-They showed that if a critical-layer singularity occurs at $r=r_c$ there exist a unique solution with scalar multiplication that is nonzero only on $(0, r_c)$ and another one that is nonzero only on $(r_c, \infty)$.
+In the numerical spectrum of $\sigma_c^{0}$, we observe that numerical eigenvalues tend to appear in pairs.
+This pairing phenomenon is demonstrated in the left panel of figure \ref{fig:inviscid_pairing}, which illustrates the Lamb-Oseen vortex case with $(m,\kappa) = (1,~1.0)$ that we computed with $M=400$ and $L=3.0$ (see figure \ref{fig:inviscid_vary_l}$(a)$).
+We argue that the pairing in our numerical results arises from a degeneracy resulting from the critical-layer singularity.
+We refer to \citet[][pp. 19-21]{Gallay2020}, who used the Frobenius method to construct analytic solutions to the problem under the assumption of non-zero $m$ and $\kappa$ with $q \rightarrow \infty$.
+They showed that if a critical-layer singularity occurs at $r=r_c$, there exists a unique solution with scalar multiplication that is only non-zero on $(0, r_c)$ and another one that is only non-zero on $(r_c, \infty)$.
 Here we call them inner and outer solutions, respectively.
-For both inner and outer solutions, the radial velocity components could be real-valued since their degenerate eigenvalue is purely imaginary.
-These two solutions are independent of each other and accordingly their linear combination should be the general form of an inviscid critical-layer eigenmode that is singular at $r=r_c$.
+For both the inner and outer solutions, the radial velocity components can be made real-valued by an appropriate choice of phase, since their degenerate eigenvalue is purely imaginary.
+These two solutions are independent of each other, and their linear combination should be the general form of an inviscid critical-layer eigenmode that is singular at $r=r_c$.